GovTechSG/CFT-Docs/tgw/configure-routes.md

 # Configuring static routes for routing via GCCI Common Services Transit Gateway to CFT

-!> **Important:** This guide applies to tenants hosted on **GCC 2.0 AWS Intranet compartment only**.
+!> **Important:** This guide applies only to tenants hosted on **GCC 2.0 AWS Intranet compartment only**.

-?> **Note:** If you need more help with any of the steps below, you can [reach out to us](http://go.gov.sg/cft-sm) for assistance.
+?> **Note:** If you need assistance with any of the steps below, you can [reach out to us](http://go.gov.sg/cft-sm).

-To configure static routes for routing via GCCI Common Services Transit Gateway to CFT, follow these steps:
+Follow these steps to configure static routes for routing via GCCI Common Services Transit Gateway to CFT:

 **Step 1.
+Identify your Intranet subnet(s)**

-Identify your Intranet Subnet(s) in a GCC 2.0-provisioned Intranet VPC that are hosting the resources interfacing with CFT, either as a Sender or Receiver**
+Identify the Intranet Subnet(s) in your GCC 2.0-provisioned Intranet VPC that host resources interfacing with CFT (as either Sender or Receiver).

 - The Intranet Subnet(s) CIDR range **must** be provided by GCC 2.0 team.
 - The Intranet Subnet(s) **must** have a CIDR range that is either in the `10.211.0.0/16` or `10.219.0.0/16`, or `10.209.64.0/18`, or `10.188.0.0/16` supernet.